darklaunch/darklaunch.com/blog/2020/07/18/sugar-splitting.md

 * Pectin
 * Live Active Cultures

-A more honest ingredient list for this product might look like this:
+The same ingredients presented in a "flattened" and more honest way might look like this:

 * Cane Sugar
 * Grade A Pasteurized Whole Milk